 Wendy Everett, ScD

-With a breadth of health care experience spanning several decades, Dr. Wendy Everett was chosen to oversee the formation of the Network for Excellence in Health Innovation (NEHI) in 2002 as its first president and was named Chief Executive Officer in 2014.
-Along with NEHI’s founders, Dr. Everett’s vision was to create an independent, research-based organization that convened diverse members of the health care industry to achieve the common goal of addressing the most urgent health care issues.
-Under her leadership, this vision resulted in ground-breaking research on medical innovation, patient safety, health care spending and health care information technology, and has influenced significant national policy changes.
+Dr. Wendy Everett serves as vice president of advisory services at Avalere Health and as a senior advisor to other national health policy organizations.
+In 2002 she formed the Network for Excellence in Health Innovation (NEHI) and was its president and chief executive officer for 14 years.
+Along with NEHI’s founders, Dr. Everett created NEHI as an independent, research-based organization that convened diverse members of the healthcare industry to address the most urgent healthcare issues.
+This collective vision resulted in ground-breaking research on medical innovation, patient safety, healthcare spending, and healthcare information technology, and has influenced significant national policy changes.

-Previously, Dr. Everett held executive positions at the University of California, San Francisco Medical Center (UCSF) and Brigham and Women’s Hospital in Boston.
-She has directed national demonstration programs for the Robert Wood Johnson Foundation and the Kaiser Family Foundations.
-In addition, Dr. Everett was the Vice Chair of the Massachusetts Health Policy Commission, an independent state agency that monitors the reform of the health care delivery and payment systems in Massachusetts.
-She currently is a senior advisor to several national health policy institutes and serves on the boards of several philanthropic foundations and non-profit organizations.
+Previously, Dr. Everett held senior executive positions at the Brigham and Women’s Hospital in Boston and at the University of California, San Francisco Medical Center.
+She has directed national demonstration programs for the Robert Wood Johnson Foundation and the Kaiser Family Foundation.
+She was the vice chair of the Massachusetts Health Policy Commission, an independent state agency that monitors the reform of the healthcare delivery and payment systems in Massachusetts and has become a model for the nation.
+She also serves on the boards of many philanthropic foundations, corporations, and non-profit organizations.